Cromlech/cromlech.security/README.txt

 It will the one used in every security context until a new one is set.

 The `Interaction` component represents a security context in which one or several principals interact with the application.
+Interactions can be nested, to allow a change of security context, for specific operations (masquarading, admin tasks...).

 The `Protagonist` is a conceptual wrapper around a principal, marking it as belonging to an active interaction.